Diffusion Model in Latent Space for Medical Image Segmentation Task: Method

-Once prepared two pre-trained VQ-VAE models: one for medical images and the other for the corresponding segmentation masks follow by Part \ref{subsec:vae}, we perform the diffusion processes in the latent domain.
-For each pair of medical image \(X\in\mathbb{R}^{H\times W\times C}\) and segmentation mask \(S\in\mathbb{R}^{H\times W}\), the latent data is obtained \(\bar z_X\) and \(\bar z_S\) corresponding.
+Once the two pre-trained VQ-VAE models, one for medical images and the other for the corresponding segmentation masks, are prepared as described in Part \ref{subsec:vae}, we perform the diffusion processes in the latent domain.
+For each pair of medical image \( X \in \mathbb{R}^{H \times W \times C} \) and segmentation mask \( S \in \mathbb{R}^{H \times W} \), the corresponding latent representations are obtained as \(\bar{z}_X\) and \(\bar{z}_S\).
 Using the latent representations, the diffusion model performs the forward diffusion process on each latent mask \(z_{S,0}=\bar z_S\), as illustrated in Fig.~\ref{fig:forward-process}.
 This process follows the diffusion mechanism described in Eqs.~\ref{eq:forward} and~\ref{eq:nice-property}, which generate noisy labels for the data and train the denoising model.

 Similarly, to generate segmentation masks for a medical image \(X\) that are consistent with the input rather than arbitrary, the denoising model incorporates additional conditions derived from the image.
 These conditions guide the noise removal process and the generation of the corresponding segmentation mask.
 Specifically, the denoising model takes as input a combination of the noisy mask \(z_{S,t}\) and the latent image representation \(\bar{z}_X\) as a conditioning signal, using a concatenation operator in the latent space: